 - Odor Control – The CAA does not specifically regulate odor.
 Odors are typically addressed through state or local nuisance regulations.

 Improving the energy efficiency of your facility and vehicles is one of the easiest and most cost-effective ways to reduce air pollution, combat climate change, improve air quality, and reduce costs.
-RILA has developed an energy management program specifically for retailers.
+The RCC has more resources about retail energy management programs.

 Boilers and Generators – Boilers and generators should be maintained and tuned-up on a regular basis to ensure the units are operating efficiently and to reduce air pollution.
 Switching from oil to natural gas also reduces air pollution.

-There are greener alternatives to some CFCs and HCFCs used in refrigerators, freezers, and air conditioning units.
+There are greener alternatives to some ODSs used in refrigerators, freezers, and air conditioning units.
 EPA maintains a list of Refrigerant Alternatives under their Significant New Alternatives Policy (SNAP) Program, including alternatives for Retail Food Refrigeration.
-These substitutes have a lower ozone depletion potential, global warming potential, toxicity, flammability, and exposure potential.
+These substitutes have a lower ozone-depleting potential, global warming potential, toxicity, flammability, and exposure potential.
 Additionally, retailers can partner with the EPA through the Responsible Appliance Disposal (RAD) program to dispose of old refrigerated appliances using the best environmental practices available.

 Consider participating in EPA's SmartWay program, which is designed to reduce emissions from the freight transportation sector.